 Even after the physical detox process is complete, the emotional desire remains.
 For individuals who used OxyContin to self-medicate, the need for this drug is deeply ingrained in their minds.
 Individuals who have suffered a traumatic experience, such as military personnel or rape victims, may have Post-Traumatic Stress Disorder (PTSD).
 Individuals struggling with PTSD are at higher risk for using prescription painkillers to self-medicate.

 They are also more likely to become addicted after abusing these drugs.
 It is essential that these individuals receive therapy and counseling to address the trauma and stress that underlies their addiction.
 Otherwise, these individuals will continue to struggle with intense feelings of hopelessness, depression, and anxiety in addition to an emotional craving for OxyContin, which makes it incredibly difficult to remain sober.

 Overcoming OxyContin Addiction

 Overcoming OxyContin addiction is a challenging process.
 With the right treatment center, however, there is hope.
 Recognizing an addiction and seeking help is the first step towards recovery.
-With the assistance of Best Drug Rehabilitation, users can successfully detox from OxyContin and address the emotional issues that drive their addiction.
+With the assistance of Best Drug Rehabilitation, users can successfully detox and address the emotional issues that drive their addiction.